CIRCULOGENE testing rapidly matches young patient with targeted therapy for rare non-small-cell lung cancer genetic variation.

 - MSI (microsatellite instability)

 CIRCULOGENE detected a RARE ROS1 fusion and MSI-H positivity.
-The targeted therapy for the ROS1 Fusion genetic variation is Xalkori® (crizotinib), used in the treatment of NSCLC that has spread to other parts of the body.
-Treatment with Xalkori was initiated immediately.
+The targeted therapy for the ROS1 Fusion genetic variation is crizotinib, used in the treatment of NSCLC that has spread to other parts of the body.
+Treatment with crizotinib was initiated immediately.